6. James R. Lewis and Jonestown Studies

 San Diego State University

 Rebecca Moore is Emerita Professor of Religious Studies at San Diego State University.
 She is currently Reviews Editor for Nova Religio: The Journal of Alternative and Emergent Religions, published by University of California Press.
-Her most recent book is Beyond Brainwashing: Perspectives on Cultic Violence (Cambridge University Press 2018).
+Her publications include Beyond Brainwashing: Perspectives on Cultic Violence (Cambridge University Press, 2018), and Peoples Temple and Jonestown in the Twenty-First Century (Cambridge University Press, 2022).

 Description